 Exceptions to Licensing Law

-• Owner-Contractor: Property owners may act as their own contractor without a license if they are building a home for their own occupancy.
+• Owner-Contractor: Property owners may act as their own contractor without a license if they are building or repairing a home for their own occupancy.

-• Small Jobs: Projects with a total cost below $40,000.00 and not within a specialized trade category (plumbing, electrical, HVAC)
+• Small Jobs: Projects with a total cost below $40,000.00 and not within a specialized trade category (plumbing, electrical, HVAC, Petroleum fuels, structural repairs)

 • Specific Structures: Certain industrial, utility, or specific equipment installations.